EU MDR Consulting

 CE Mark Notified Body Search and Selection

-Selecting the right Notified Body is crucial for securing CE Mark certification, but the process can be complex due to limited availability and varying expertise among different Notified Bodies.
+Selecting the right notified body is crucial for securing CE Mark certification, but the process can be complex due to limited availability and varying expertise among different notified bodies.
 Delays or missteps in this selection can lead to increased costs and potential market access setbacks.
-Our experts streamline the Notified Body selection process, guiding you in identifying, assessing, and engaging with the most suitable organization to facilitate a smooth certification and approval journey.
+Our experts streamline the notified body selection process, guiding you in identifying, assessing, and engaging with the most suitable organization to facilitate a smooth certification and approval.

 EU MDR & IVDs PRRC Person Responsible for Regulatory Compliance